-Report: Legal marijuana boosts government revenue — a little
+Legal marijuana boosts government revenue — a little — report says

 Despite high taxes on the legal sales of the drug, the revenue accounts for a small portion of government budgets.
 In Colorado, the first state to legalize recreational use, a marijuana tax brings in the equivalent of about 2 percent of the state budget.

-In Washington state, gross revenue from marijuana legalization equaled 1.2 percent of general fund revenue in the 2015-17 state budget.
+In Washington state, gross revenue from marijuana legalization equaled 1.2 percent of general-fund revenue in the 2015-17 state budget.

 Most Read Nation & World Stories